awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

 If you are troubleshooting a problem with a service, the first place you should check for diagnostic information is the service event log\.

+When viewing service event messages in the Amazon ECS console, duplicate service event messages are omitted until either the cause is resolved or six hours passes\.
+If the cause is not resolved, you will receive another service event message after six hours has passed\.

 **To check the service event log in the Amazon ECS console**

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.